MinArchie/sustainability-tracker-project/README.md

 # SustainabilityTracker

-This tracker is a basic system to track and display sustainability actions.
-This project consists of two parts: the frontend and the backend.
+A basic system to track and display sustainability actions.
 The frontend is built using Angular, and the backend is built using Node.js and Express.js.
 Together, they provide a platform for users to mangage and monitor their sustainability efforts.
 1. Frontend:
     - List sustainability actions in a table
     - Add new sustainability action